zesterer/chumsky/guide/error_and_recovery.md

 # Error And Recovery

 A key property of parsing unstructured data into a more structured, semantic form, is that that unstructured data may not be correctly arranged such that the conversion is possible.
 While this happens with (basically) any parser, different parsers might have different expectations of how much they want to do to recover from or provide info on malformed data.
-A high speed assembly interpreter might decide that it just needs to know that something bad happened, while a programming language compiler might want to ponder on the data and its surrounding context and provide as much information as possible to the end user, which might itself involve going over *more* data instead of failing immediately.
+A network-facing protocol parser might decide that it just needs to know that something bad happened, while a programming language compiler might want to ponder on the data and its surrounding context and provide as much information as possible to the end user, which might itself involve going over *more* data instead of failing immediately.
 Certain categories of errors may even be entirely recoverable from!

 ## What is an [`Error`]?

-While Chumsky is responsible for the plumbing and detection of errors based on Parser Combinator outputs, you have full control over the creation, display, contained data and interactions for errors you define.
-Chumsky achieves this by having parser combinators automatically generate errors based on their parser function's type signature while providing the [`Parser::map_err`] utility to convert the original error type into your own.

-It is also entirely possible to rely only on Chumsky's default error types, labelling them with descriptions on [`Parser::map_err`] calls, or letting details emerge from the interplay of the declared parser combinations.
+Chumsky manages the tracking and generation of errors for you.
+However, you may customise what information an error keeps track of (and how) by changing the error type (see [extra::Err]).
+Chumsky provides a range of built-in error types to handle a range of use-cases, but you can also implement the [Error] trait for your own error type if you want even more fine-grained control.

-## The Quintessential Quadruplet of Errors
+### The Quintessential Quadruplet of Errors

 For prototyping and modest use cases, Chumsky provides 4 separate built-in types that implement [`Error`], ranging from a super cheap ZeroSizedType (ZST) to a complex and detailed user-centric error.
 Instances of these types can be modified to alter their contained data, such as altering the expected value of an expression, the span where the failure ocurred, or by providing an arbitrary context as in [`Rich`].